Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

  *
  * @param staker The address that queued the withdrawal
  * @param delegatedTo The address that the staker was delegated to at the time the withdrawal was queued.
 Used to determine if additional slashing occurred before
- * this withdrawal became completeable.
+ * this withdrawal became completable.
  * @param withdrawer The address that will call the contract to complete the withdrawal.
 Note that this will always equal `staker`; alternate withdrawers are not
  * supported at this time.
  * @param nonce The staker's `cumulativeWithdrawalsQueued` at time of queuing.
 Used to ensure withdrawals have unique hashes.